 Have your say: Improving pandemic prevention, preparedness and response with a legal instrument

-A new pandemic convention or treaty was a key recommendation of the Independent Panel for Pandemic Preparedness and Response.
-New Zealand sees this as an important step towards preparing the world for future health emergencies and ensuring that a global health crisis of this magnitude does not occur again.
-Governments are working towards an outcome by the 77th World Health Assembly in 2024.
+A new pandemic treaty was a key recommendation of the Independent Panel for Pandemic Preparedness and Response in the wake of the COVID-19 pandemic.
+If successful, a pandemic treaty could better prepare the world for future health emergencies and help ensure that a global health crisis the magnitude of COVID-19 does not occur again.

-Have your say on a new instrument
+Have your say on a new pandemic treaty

-As we move forward in the negotiation process, we’re interested in what New Zealanders want to see in a new international pandemic prevention, preparedness and response instrument.
+As we move forward in the negotiation process, we’re interested in what New Zealanders want to see in a new pandemic treaty.
 Your views will help inform our overall contribution as we participate in negotiations.

 How to send in your views